On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Our Method

 \subsection{Positive-Unlabeled Learning}

-\textbf{Traditional Binary Positive-Unlabeled Problem Setting} Let $X\in\mathbb{R}^d$ and $Y\in\{\pm1\}$ be the input and output variables and $p(x, y)$ is the joint distribution with marginal distribution $p_p(x)=p(x|Y=+1)$ and $p_n(x)=p(x|Y=-1)$.
+\textbf{Traditional Binary Positive-Unlabeled Problem Setting.} Let $X\in\mathbb{R}^d$ and $Y\in\{\pm1\}$ be the input and output variables and $p(x, y)$ is the joint distribution with marginal distribution $p_p(x)=p(x|Y=+1)$ and $p_n(x)=p(x|Y=-1)$.
 In particular, we denote $p(x)$ as the distribution of unlabeled data. $n_p$, $n_n$ and $n_u$ are the amount of positive, negative and unlabeled data, respectively.
+Like most PU learning methods, our method also makes the mild Selected Completely At Random~(SCAR) assumption~\cite{bekker2020learning}, where the labeled samples are selected completely random from the positive distribution.